TheLostHomeyAppRepositories/homey.dingz/README.md

 - **If you have problems after the upgrade, remove and re-register all devices.**
 - If you change one off the sub-device, you must first delete all sub-devices and the dingz Switch itself, afterwards all devices can be re-registered.
-- At the moment the Shade & Blinds must be defined with the default buttons (T1 = M1-up, T2 = M1-down or T3 = M2-up, T4 = M2-down)

 ---